Kenadia/coins/README.md

     dictionary from currency (e.g. 'BTC', 'ETH') to an amount, as a float.
     Zero balances are not expected to be filtered out by this function.

-## Credentials
+## Authentication

 As a convention, API credentials are stored in config.py under the variables `{SHORT_NAME}_KEY` and `{SHORT_NAME}_SECRET` for each exchange.

 It is recommended that you give the API keys the minimum permissions required to